berthertogen/weasyprint.wrapped/readme.md

+# Introduction

+Wrapper around the [weasyprint](https://github.com/Kozea/WeasyPrint) library which allows you to print html to a pdf file.
+This package does not require any external software or packages to be installed in order to use weasyprint.

-# Warning
+## Warning

 This is a large package, try to limit the projects where it will be installed.
-+-200mb zipped resource (standalone python, gtk3 for windows and weasyprint) which will be unzipped on initialization in the same folder.
++-104 MB zipped resource (standalone python, gtk3 for windows and weasyprint) which will be unzipped on initialization in the same folder (for windows).
++-89.7 MB zipped resource (standalone python and weasyprint) which will be unzipped on initialization in the same folder (for linux).

-# Usage
+# Getting started

 You might want to provide the printer class using your DI Container.